Illumina/NirvanaDocumentation/docs/introduction/getting-started.md

 Supplementary annotation version: 69, Reference version: 7
 ```
 ### Specifying annotation sources
-By default, Nirvana will use all available data sources.
+By default, Illumina Annotator will use all available data sources.
 However, the user can customize the set of sources using the `--sources|-s` option.
 If an unknown source is specified, a warning message will be printed.
 ```bash
 dotnet bin/Release/net6.0/Nirvana.dll \
      -c Data/Cache/GRCh37 \